chocolatey/choco-wiki/CreatePackages.md

 There are a few rules that you have to follow before pushing packages to chocolatey.org:
 * **Don't package illegal software.** Packages of software that is illegal in most countries in the world are prohibited to publish on Chocolatey.org.
 This applies in particular to software that violates the copyright, pirated software and activation cracks.
 Remember that this also affects software that is especially designed to accomplish software piracy.
-* **Do not package software** into chocolatey packages **that you don't have the right to distribute.** Please see [Distribution Rights](https://github.com/chocolatey/chocolatey/wiki/Legal#wiki-distributions-aka-chocolatey-packages) for more information.
+* **Do not package software** into Chocolatey packages **that you don't have the right to distribute.** Please see [Distribution Rights](https://github.com/chocolatey/chocolatey/wiki/Legal#wiki-distributions-aka-chocolatey-packages) for more information.
 Any package found not in compliance with this will be removed immediately.
 * **Do not publish junk or malware** packages.
 * **Only post publicly relevant packages.** A package creator should consider whether his package is also useful for others.
 If that is not the case, it shouldn’t be published on Chocolatey.org.
 Reasons for that can be if the package would require a very special configuration that is unacceptable for other users or that would lead to serious vulnerabilities.
 * **Don't package software containing adware or spyware.** Packages of software that comes with bundled adware, spyware or any other unrelated software that installs even in silent mode are not allowed.
 But if you can figure out how to install the desired package without any adware or unrelated software, it is allowed to publish the package.
 That can be reached for example with additional command line switches or by adding specific values to the registry.
 Examples of packages which make use of this are [PDFCreator](https://github.com/stack72/MyChocolateyPackages/tree/master/PDFCreator) and [CCleaner](https://github.com/tonigellida/chocolateyautomaticpackages/tree/master/ccleaner).